josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/⏱️_timeline_of_essential_infrastructure_attacks.md

 Stryker's Irish operations were also affected.

-Handala claimed the attack as retaliation for US--Israeli strikes.
+Handala claimed the attack as retaliation for US–Israeli strikes.

 ### Operational effect